witfyl-ravped/urbit-react-cookbook/README.md

 Once inside the group you will have access the channel(chat) you created in the previous step.
 Notice that you can send a message in the chat from `~mus` and it will display at the top of our React interface

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/invitingmembers.md) for a detailed walkthrough of the Inviting Members functions and UI

 ## Removing Channels

 To test this function start by adding a new channel under the Create Channel heading.